PurpleSpy/ImageColorChannelSplitter/README.md

 ChannelSplit 1.0.0.0

-Useage (-options) arg1-argx
+Useage (-options) (hexcode) arg1-argx

 Args may be individual image, files, argument files,directories or web url, zipfiles if chosen or individual files will be placed in the same folder as original image

-Images that were downloaded from url and clipboard images will be saved to thisprogramdir\imgdownloads
+Images that were downloaded from url and clipboard images will be saved to this.exe\imgdownloads

 --- OPTIONS ---